Substitute at Somersworth, N.H. school accused of offering vape pen, marijuana to students

 SOMERSWORTH, NH (WHDH) — A substitute teacher is facing serious charges after officials say she offered marijuana to students at a middle school in New Hampshire.

-Elisha Mahar, 20 of Rochester, NH, was arrested and charged with four counts of child endangerment.
+Following a six week investigation, police arrested Elisha Mahar, 20 of Rochester, N.H., and charged her with four counts of child endangerment.

 On Oct.
 13, school officials at Somersworth Middle School reported that Mahar provided a vape pen to a middle school student and was also inviting students to smoke marijuana.